AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 *Priority 3*

-Our third priority is to continue building out our capability to effectively monitor the performance of the whole-of- government ICT project portfolio.
+Our third priority is to continue building out our capability to effectively monitor the performance of the whole-of government ICT project portfolio.

 In my view, it’s important that we approach this with a mindset that I’m familiar with in the private sector.
 For example, venture capitalists would treat this portfolio of projects as a portfolio of businesses they’ve invested in.